fasih-uddin-ahmed/angular-shop/README.md

-A shop management application using Angular Framework and designing in bootstrap, performing CRUD operations.
+A shopping website using Angular Framework and designing in bootstrap, performing CRUD operations.